When was my house built?

 Look at the census forms from 1841 to 1911 to see when your house address was first included.

-This is a record of 2,000 properties registered in 1862.
+This is a record of almost 2,000 properties registered in 1862.
 It's worth taking a look to see if your home is registered – it's free to check.

 Contact a local history society or amateur historian that might be willing to take up the challenge.